uclhal/Data-Science-for-Docs/01-lesson-01-r-for-newbies.md

 #### Source (top left)

-The console is also called an _interactive_ R session.
-What you type here is gone when you close down R. The source pane is simply a view into a text file (with the `.R` extension) that allows you to document, edit, correct and _most importantly_ save your work.
-The next time you come back to R, you re-open the file, and replay your commands.
-Got it?
-Then you're now starting to follow the principles of reproducible research.

 The solution is to create a file, write your commmands in that file, and then tell R to work through the commands in that file.
 Switch to the pane labelled source, and this time type `2-2`.

 Now typing <enter> brings you to a new line.
 But go back to the line with `2-2` and hit <command-enter> (on Windows <control-enter>) instead.
 This sends the last line you wrote from the 'source' document, to the console.
 You should now see that R can add and substract!